Locations:

 Infection and inflammation can cause you to lose your voice and have other voice changes until you’re fully healed

-When we think about COVID-19, we now think of it as a mild to severe upper respiratory infection that can cause a number of common symptoms like:
+When you think about COVID-19, you may now think of it as a mild to severe upper respiratory infection that can cause several common symptoms like:

 Advertisement